Luc1401/webcamize-vertical-flip/readme.md

 > [!IMPORTANT]
-> Webcamize 2.0 will be getting a full overhaul, as well as full support for both macOS and Windows.
+> Progress is underway towards full support for both macOS and Windows.
-> Feel free to open issues, but most contributions will not be merged.
+> Significant help is needed in testing on these platforms.

 <br/>